 - Traeger Grills - This Timberline Series has me sold!
 Best smoker I have on the deck.

-- Meater - Meat thermometers that can handle the high temps and Bluetooths right to your phone for easy monitoring.
+- Meater - Meat thermometers that can handle the high temps and Bluetooth right to your phone for easy monitoring.

 Storage